Trey Mancini Player Props: Cubs vs. Angels

-On Tuesday, Trey Mancini (batting .133 in his past 10 games) and the Chicago Cubs face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 9:38 PM ET.
+The Chicago Cubs, including Trey Mancini (.133 batting average in his past 10 games), take on starting pitcher Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

 Trey Mancini Game Info & Props vs. the Angels